1998apoorvmalik/motifs-react-app/public/help-docs/overview.md

 While rival structures can provide evidence of undesignability at the whole-structure level, they offer limited interpretability.
 In practice, undesignability often originates from specific local regions or structural motifs.
 Identifying the smallest such regions—called <em>minimal undesignable motifs</em>—can provide insight into why a structure resists design.
 This interpretability enhances both understanding and potential reuse in RNA design workflows.

-The figure below shows an example from Eterna100 with three highlighted minimal undesignable motifs, identified by the FastMotif algorithm [1].
+The figure below shows an example from Eterna100 with three highlighted minimal undesignable motifs, identified by the FastMotif algorithm.

 ![Minimal Undesignable Motifs](/motifserver/help-docs/figs/minimal_motifs.png)